PostHog/posthog.com/contents/docs/cdp/filter-out.md

 ## FAQ

-### Q: How can I filter out events from unwanted hosts when using the PostHog browser SDK while still retaining events from other sdk?
+### Q: How can I filter out events from unwanted hosts when using the JavaScript Web SDK while still retaining events from other SDKs?

-**A:** if you enable the option to `Keep event if any of the filtered properties are undefined?`, any events where the $host property is undefined will not be filtered out.
+If you enable the option to `Keep event if any of the filtered properties are undefined?`, any events where the `$host` property is undefined will not be filtered out.

 <CommunityMaintained />

 <FeedbackQuestions />